 INER established the aerial measurement technology with support from US DOE/NNSA.
-Collaborating with the military CBRN (chemical, biological, radiological and nuclear) and helicopter groups, the aerial measurement was a major item in the annual NPP drill.
+Collaborating with the military CBRNE (chemical, biological, radiological, nuclear, and explosion) and helicopter groups, the aerial measurement was a major item in the annual NPP drill.
 Considering that access to a high dose rate area is difficult for a man-operated helicopter after nuclear accident, the lightweight portable radiation detector carried by unmanned aerial vehicle (UAV) was developed and tested to reduce the exposure of the responders.